-- 23. While the operational environment within which we work is ever-changing and presents challenges that we need to keep under review, the budget strategy for 2022-23 can be developed from a more stable position as we believe we have seen the worst financial effects of the pandemic. - 24.
-The GOsC is in a good financial position to meet any future challenges and we have, through our prudent financial approach, always managed our expenditure so that we are living within our means. - 25.
-As reported earlier in the paper, there is currently a developing cost of living crisis which is seeing household and other bills rise.
-This will impact on all sectors, but for the osteopathic profession, where the majority of practitioners are self-employed, there is a risk that a reduction in disposal incomes may see patients choose not to visit their healthcare practitioner. - 26.
-Therefore, the Executive suggest that raising registration fees in the current environment is not an option in the short-term, and as such, registration fees should continue to be, for now, held constant. - 27.
-We should recognise that by holding registration fees at a constant level since 2014, and not increasing fees in line with inflation, GOsC has absorbed +£250k of lost income across this period, which is a demonstration of the application of our core budget principle around cost efficiency and effectiveness.
+19. The operational environment within which we work is ever-changing and presents challenges that we need to keep under review, the budget strategy for 2023-24 is developed from a volatile position as we believe financial effects of current economy remains unpredictable.

-28. A table of current registration fees are set out below.
+- 20. The GOsC is in a stable financial position to meet future challenges and we have, through our prudent financial approach, managed our expenditure so that we have a healthy reserve to support the market volatility of recent years. - 21.
+As reported earlier in the paper, there is a cost-of-living crisis which is seeing household and other bills rise.
+This will impact on all sectors, but for the osteopathic profession, where the majority of practitioners are self-employed, there is a risk that a reduction in disposal incomes may see patients choose not to visit their healthcare practitioner. - 22.
+Therefore, the Executive suggest that raising registration fees in the current environment is not an option in the short-term, and as such, registration fees should, for now, be held constant as we continue to monitor the impact of maintaining the discounted fee levels. - 23.
+We suggest that modelling be undertaken over the year ahead so that Council can consider its options around registration fee levels and what this might mean for total GOsC income.
+For example, options can include holding registration fee levels constant; increasing registration fees in line with inflation through to eliminating the discounted fee levels for those joining the register.
+NB: any changes to fee levels will need a full public consultation and commitment from the Department of Health and Social Care to change the GOsC (Application for Registration and Fees) Rules and exploring the options does not commit Council to a particular path. - 24.
+We should recognise that by holding registration fees at a constant level since 2014, and not increasing fees in line with inflation, GOsC has absorbed +£350k of lost income across this period, which is a demonstration of the application of our core budget principle around cost efficiency and effectiveness. - 25.
+A table of current registration fees are set out below.